OAuth 2.0

 Sign Up (additional)

-promptis set toregistration(required)sidc,utm_source,utm_campaign, andutm_mediumare set if needed — get these from the Partners dashboard (optional)
+t,affiliate_token,sidi,ca),utm_source,utm_campaign, andutm_mediumare set if needed — use the parameter name shown in your referral link or Partners dashboard (optional)